 Dear LPS community members:

 Reason #1: This community has unwavering support for its public schools, and that support is never taken for granted.
 It’s scary sometimes to pick up the newspaper and read what’s happening to Colorado’s budget and our state’s ability to fund its most basic priorities, such as fire, police, roads, and education.
-Reductions in funding and mid-year rescissions have occurred each of the last three years.
+Reductions in funding and mid-year rescissions have occurred.
 Recent reports indicate that the state of Colorado is indeed suffering from a $1 billion budget deficit.
 In fact, due to state budget cuts, LPS receives about $9.5 million less in state funding each year than it should.

 Reason #3: In early December, the Colorado Department of Education awarded LPS Accreditation with Distinction.
 This is the highest accreditation rating given to districts.
 LPS was the only Denver metro area school district to be Accredited with Distinction and one of only 14 districts across the state of Colorado.
 Our work toward our district achievement goal, which states that 90 percent of all students will be on or above grade level in reading, math, writing and science by 2012 has provided laser-like focus on student achievement and has framed our work in such a way that our students get the support they need to achieve to their potential.

 We are so proud of our teachers, all employees, our volunteers, and our parents who create such nurturing, caring environments in our elementary schools.
 Our middle schools allow students to explore their interests in new areas.
 They continue to shape and develop their character, leadership, and independence in preparation for their success in our nationally recognized, award-winning high schools.
 LPS graduates more college-bound students than arguably any other district, and each year these students earn about $30 million in college scholarships.